Initiating a complaint or complimentary report

 If an employee receives discipline as a result of a complaint, the employee may exercise certain rights granted by Civil Service Rules and collective bargaining agreement.
 Disciplinary appeals may be taken to arbitration and ultimately to Superior Court.

-A letter, explaining the results of the investigation and disciplinary process, will be sent to the complainant.
-If the complainant is not satisfied with the results of the investigation, an appeal may be made to the Sheriff for review of the investigation.
+Typically a letter, explaining the results of the investigation and disciplinary process, will be sent to the complainant.

 The Sheriff’s Office welcomes citizen comment on how we may better serve the needs of our community.